-In response to the overshadowing risk of tsunami events and the emerging challenges associated with sea level rise, a community on the small coral atoll of Taro Island, in the Solomon Islands, is choosing to relocate their homes and lives to higher ground on the adjacent mainland.
-While relocation of villages under threat from natural hazards is not new in the Pacific, this is the first time that a provincial capital will attempt to relocate because of climate change and other coastal risks.
+In response to the overshadowing risk of tsunami events and the emerging challenges associated with sea-level rise, a community on the tiny coral atoll of Taro Island in the Solomon Islands chooses to relocate their homes and lives to higher ground on the adjacent mainland.
+While relocation of villages under threat from natural hazards is not new in the Pacific, this is the first time a provincial capital will attempt to relocate because of climate change and other coastal risks.

-The adaptation plan has utilised the outcomes of extensive consultation that was carried out with local communities, relevant stakeholders and government authorities, at both provincial and national level.
-There is near unanimous support for the relocation plan by the Taro Island community and authorities.
-Recent evacuations of the island in response to local tsunami warnings have helped to heighten awareness on the vulnerability of the existing town.
+The adaptation plan has utilised the outcomes of extensive consultation that was carried out with local communities, relevant stakeholders and government authorities at both provincial and national levels.
+There is near-unanimous support for the relocation plan by the Taro Island community and management.
+Recent evacuations of the island in response to local tsunami warnings have helped heighten awareness of the vulnerability of the existing town.

-As the relocation process will require major infrastructure investment, authorities will look to the support of international donors in order to safely transition the Taro Island community to higher ground.
-Recognising that relocation of the community will take 20 years or more, the climate change adaptation plan developed by BMT also outlines a range of ‘stop gap’ measures to help reduce damage and loss of life if major events occur in the interim.
-This includes preparation of a tsunami emergency response plan and structural reinforcement of some critical assets.
+As the relocation process will require significant infrastructure investment, authorities will look to the support of international donors to safely transition the Taro Island community to higher ground.
+Recognising that relocation of the community will take 20 years or more, the climate change adaptation plan developed also outlines a range of ‘stop gap’ measures to help reduce damage and loss of life if significant events occur in the interim.
+We have included preparing a tsunami emergency response plan and structural reinforcement of some critical assets.

-Choiseul Bay is at the northern end of Choiseul Island (known locally as Lauru), within the Choiseul Province, Solomon Islands.
-It is approximately 500 km north-west of the National Capital, Honiara, and only 50 km from neighbouring Bougainville Island (Papua New Guinea).
+Choiseul Bay is located at the northern end of Choiseul Island (known locally as Lauru), within the Solomon Islands Province.
+It is approximately 500 km northwest of the National Capital, Honiara, and only 50 km from neighbouring Bougainville Island (Papua New Guinea).
 Taro Island, located within Choiseul Bay, is the provincial capital, with a land area of 0.4km2.
-It has a resident population of approximately 900; however, it provides essential services (e.g. transport access, supplies, referral hospital, education, government administration) for the broader province with a population of approximately 26,000.
+It has a resident population of approximately 900; however, it provides essential services (e.g. transport access, supplies, referral hospital, education, government administration) for the broader province with about 26,000.

-Continued growth of Taro Island is no longer possible as all available land on the island is allocated and built upon.
-Development has extended to neighbouring Supizae Island, however this is equally low-lying and vulnerable to coastal hazards.
+The continued growth of Taro Island is no longer possible as all available land on the island is allocated and developed.
+Development has extended to neighbouring Supizae Island.
+However, this is equally low-lying and vulnerable to coastal hazards.

 Land on the adjacent mainland (known as Lot 9 and Lot 277) was acquired in 2011 from customary landowners by the Solomon Islands Government, on behalf of the Choiseul Provincial Government (CPG).
-This land, with a combined area of 4.7km2, will be the site of the proposed relocation for the provincial capital.
+With a combined area of 4.7km2, this land will be the site of the proposed relocation for the provincial capital.

-Preparation of the climate change adaptation plan incorporated extensive and meaningful consultation with local communities of Choiseul Bay, as well as stakeholders, interest groups and relevant authorities, including both national and provincial governments.
+The climate change adaptation plan incorporated extensive and meaningful consultation with local communities of Choiseul Bay and stakeholders, interest groups, and relevant authorities.
 The consultation team consisted of environmental scientists, town planners and engineers, reflecting the multi-faceted nature of the plan.
-The team comprised both males and females, and were very experienced in indigenous engagement.
-Some members of the team could understand and speak Pidgin, which was important in engendering trust and rapport with the community.
+The team comprised both males and females and were very experienced in indigenous engagement.
+Some team members could understand and speak Pidgin, which was crucial in engendering trust and rapport with the community.

-The engagement found that the community were very supportive of the relocation to the mainland.
-The community understood the risks associated with tsunami, and could see the impacts that future sea level rise will have on their way of life.
-Community input was also sought on the design and layout of the new township.
+The engagement found that the community supported the relocation to the mainland.
+The community understood the risks associated with the tsunami and could see the impacts of future sea-level rise on their way of life.
+We also sought community input on the design and layout of the new township.
 More than 300 people participated in the engagement activities.
 The Premier of Choiseul Province, the Honourable Jackson Kiloe, praised the consultation undertaken for the project.

 Hazards and Risks

 Choiseul Bay communities are exposed to a range of natural coastal hazards, including tsunami, coastal storms and shoreline erosion.
-Mean sea levels around the Solomon Islands are currently rising at a rate of 7 – 8 mm/yr, which is about 3 times the global average.
-With further sea level rise, the risks associated with coastal hazards will intensify.
+Mean sea levels around the Solomon Islands are rising at 7 – 8 mm/yr, about three times the global average.
+With further sea-level rise, the risks associated with coastal hazards will intensify.

-Tsunami represents the biggest risk to the Choiseul Bay communities.
-Seven tsunamis have been recorded in the area since 1950, the biggest occurred in April 2007, which devastated many coastal villages in Western and Choiseul Provinces.
+The tsunami represents the most significant risk to the Choiseul Bay communities.
+Seven tsunamis have been recorded in the area since 1950; the biggest occurred in April 2007, which devastated many coastal villages in Western and Choiseul Provinces.
 Computer modelling shows that all infrastructure, housing and services on Taro Island and other low-lying areas around Choiseul Bay are at risk of tsunamis.
-For present day conditions, a 1 in 100 year tsunami (causing a 3 metre wave surge) would inundate about 95% of the island, leaving just 2 hectares of flood free land for emergency refuge.
-By 2090, however, virtually no land would be available for refuge.
-The only viable option for the long-term safety of the community is relocation of the entire population to a safer site on the mainland.
+For present-day conditions, a 1 in 100-year tsunami (causing a 3-metre wave surge) would inundate about 95% of the island, leaving just 2 hectares of flood-free land for emergency refuge.
+By 2090, however, virtually no land would be available for shelter.
+The only viable option for the long-term safety of the community is the relocation of the entire population to a safer site on the mainland.

 The Plan to Relocate

-Planning for the relocation of the capital from Taro Island to the mainland presented some interesting challenges including consideration of what this means culturally and socially to a community so closely linked to the sea.
-Also a challenge was designing a new provincial capital that is ‘split’ across two non-contiguous areas, with implications for a range of services and infrastructure, such as power and water.
+Planning for relocating the capital from Taro Island to the mainland presented some exciting challenges, including considering what this means culturally and socially to a community so closely linked to the sea.
+Also, a challenge was designing a new provincial capital that is ‘split’ across two non-contiguous areas, with implications for a range of services and infrastructure, such as power and water.

-Relocation of the Choiseul provincial capital to the mainland has been on the agenda for a number of years, although the driver for this relocation has mostly been the lack of available land on Taro Island for future growth.
-The technical assessment undertaken as part of the climate change adaptation plan highlighted the vulnerability of Taro Island to coastal hazards and climate change, and provides justification for relocation of the capital to the mainland.
+Relocation of the Choiseul provincial capital to the mainland has been on the agenda for several years.
+However, the driver for this relocation has been chiefly the lack of available land on Taro Island for future growth.
+The technical assessment undertaken as part of the climate change adaptation plan highlighted the vulnerability of Taro Island to coastal hazards and climate change.
+It justified the relocation of the capital to the mainland.

 Ground survey and an environmental assessment of the new township development are required initially to progress the relocation.
-Then, subject to available funding, it is expected most provincial services on Taro Island will start relocating to the mainland before 2030.
+Then, subject to available funding, most local services on Taro Island will start relocating to the mainland before 2030.

-As the relocation process will take years to decades to be completed, other measures are needed on Taro Island to improve resilience and provide interim protection from coastal hazards, such as tsunami.
-The climate change adaptation plan prepared by BMT outlines a range of measures that can be carried out now, which will help the community adapt to existing risks as well as future climate change.
-This includes preparing a tsunami emergency response plan, raising and reinforcing critical assets, and replanting shorelines.
+As the relocation process will take decades to complete, other measures are needed on Taro Island to improve resilience and provide interim protection from coastal hazards, such as tsunami.
+The climate change adaptation plan outlines a range of measures that the national government can carry out now, which will help the community adapt to existing risks and future climate change, including preparing a tsunami emergency response plan, raising and reinforcing critical assets, and replanting shorelines.

-Provisions are also included in the draft local planning scheme that has been prepared for the adaptation plan by Buckley Vann town planners to ensure that any on-going development on Taro and Supizae Islands are appropriately designed and located to minimise damage by tsunamis.
-This essentially means any new development must be ‘higher and stronger’.
+Provisions are also included in the draft local planning scheme prepared for the adaptation plan by Buckley Vann town planners to ensure that any ongoing development on Taro and Supizae Islands are appropriately designed and located to minimise damage tsunamis essentially means any new development must be ‘higher and more robust.

 What happens next?

-On-going assistance by international funding partners is now essential to maintain the momentum and interest in the relocation project.
-The significance of this pilot project on the international stage cannot be understated as relocation may emerge as the only viable option for many other coastal communities throughout the Pacific Island nations, and elsewhere across the world, that are facing the impacts of future climate change and sea level rise in particular.
+Ongoing assistance by international funding partners is now essential to maintain the momentum and interest in the relocation project.
+The significance of this pilot project on the international stage cannot be understated as relocation may emerge as the only viable option for many other coastal communities throughout the Pacific Island nations and elsewhere across the world.

 The importance of the climate change adaptation plan to the local communities and authorities is summarised by the words of the Choiseul Provincial Government Chief Planner, Mr Geoffrey Pakipota, to the project team: